 - Group term life insurance above $50,000

-**For the mileage reimbursement benefit, the IRS has recently announced an increase in the standard mileage rate for the remainder of 2022.
+**For the mileage reimbursement benefit, the IRS has recently announced an increase in the standard mileage rate for 2023.
 Taxpayers may use the standard mileage rates to calculate the deductible costs of operating an automobile for business purposes.
-The new rate is 62.5 cents per mile.
+The new rate is 65.5 cents per mile.
 Let’s look at an example:

 Which benefits are not taxed?